TamilBots/TamilVcBot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/TAMILBOTS/TAMILVCBOT)

-•• Enable the worker after deploy the project to Heroku •• send `!ping`, `!uptime`, or `!sysinfo` from userbot account itself or its contacts to check if the userbot is running or not.
+•• Enable the worker after deploy the project to Heroku\n •• send `!ping`, `!uptime`, or `!sysinfo` from userbot account itself or its contacts to check if the userbot is running or not.\n
-•• Send `!join` to a voice chat enabled group chat from userbot account itself or its contacts.
+•• Send `!join` to a voice chat enabled group chat from userbot account itself or its contacts.\n

 **Features**

--- Playlist, queue
+•• Playlist, queue\n
--- Loop one track when there is only one track in the playlist -- Automatically downloads audio for the first two tracks in the playlist to ensure smooth playing
+•• Loop one track when there is only one track in the playlist\n •• Automatically downloads audio for the first two tracks in the playlist\n to ensure smooth playing
--- Automatically pin the current playing track
+•• Automatically pin the current playing track
--- Show current playing position of the audio
+- - Show current playing position of the audio

 **How to Use the Player plugin**